 Anti-racist cultures: how can we help you?

 The Guinness Partnership and Inclusive Employers have recently launched a partnership to create a collection of resources to help organisations develop and embed anti-racist cultures.
-I’m lucky to have the opportunity to support this vital work, providing some focused resource to help get us there.
+I'm Sandy Sohal, Special Project Inclusion and Diversity Consultant, and I’m lucky to have the opportunity to support this vital work, providing some focused resource to help get us there.
 And I’d like to ask for your help.

 2020: the year that anti-racism went mainstream